 No longer having to push myself painstakingly at every single meal, I tasted the freedom of recovery (along with all of the foods I had been missing).
 As I continued driving down the road in my dad’s truck, I settled into the seat and began to feel more comfortable and less anxious.
 I sang along to the radio and felt a lightness.
 The rain and novelty of driving someone else’s vehicle initially required a higher level of diligence and caution.
 Although I had not forgotten all of the steps involved in driving, I slowed them down and paid closer attention to avoid any careless mistakes.

 This didn’t mean I had forgotten how to drive.
 It didn’t mean I am a horrible driver, that I will never be able to drive, or that I haven’t been driving well enough.
 I did not get angry at myself for slowing down and paying closer attention.
 In fact, it made sense.

 And yet- when I find myself suddenly struggling with food and recovery, I immediately jump to criticizing myself.
-Anytime I notice urges, my thoughts become obsessive, or the desire to shrink myself rushes back- I immediately react with fear.
-I frantically question if I have made any progress at all and I fear I am falling into the dark abyss of the disorder yet again.
+Anytime I notice urges, my thoughts become obsessive, the desire to shrink myself rushes back.
+I immediately react with fear.
+Frantically questioning if I have made any progress at all, I fear I am falling into the dark abyss of the disorder yet again.
 Giving up becomes a tempting option.

 But just like driving, there are times when recovery requires more attention and diligence.

 When I go through a loss, when I am feeling hurt or alone, or when I am coping with change, it only makes sense that recovery is more difficult to maintain.
 If I am having a hard time, eating feels less familiar.
 I may need to spend more time focusing on nourishing my body.
 I may have to go slower.